Guru-Asrith-N/picoCTF/README.md

 ## picoCTF

-read "https://primer.picoctf.org/#_javascript" before starting the challneges.
+read "https://primer.picoctf.org/#_javascript" before starting the challenges.
 Was a big help in understanding the basics although it took a lot of time to read it